While you may have maintained a traditional chlorine pool before, you must handle salt water pools slightly differently.

 7. Shock The Pool Every Seven Days

-By shocking the pool, we mean the process of adding a large amount of chlorine to the water to kill any bacteria or algae that may be present.
-You should do this every seven days to keep the water clean and healthy.
+By shocking the pool, we mean adding a large amount of chlorine to the water to kill any bacteria or algae that may be present.
+Doing this every seven days would be best to keep the water clean and healthy.

 Also, skim your pool using a skimmer net and then use a pool brush to clean it every week.